 Article: Alan D. Beyerchen, "Clausewitz, Nonlinearity and the Unpredictability of War."
 Discusses a crucially important scientific aspect of Clausewitz's world view.

 Paper: C. Bassford, "Tiptoe Through the Trinity."
-Or "The Strange Persistance of Trinitarian Warfare."
+Or "The Strange Persistence of Trinitarian Warfare."

 Review Essay: Bruno Colson, "Clausewitz for Every War."
 Covers a range of important modern writing on Clausewitz.